-That is Contract VS Permanent roles post lockdown.
+That is Contract VS Permanent roles post-lockdown.

 I find this topic an interesting and complex one, as I have found written studies vs the human element completely contradictory.

-Each report I have read recently including the "UK recruitment sector, COVID-19 barometer forum, Strategy Group survey" from August 2020, claims that permanent roles in the IT industry are no longer available.
-That the future for the software industry is primarily contract focused and unless people changeover they will no longer have work.
+Each report I have read recently including the “UK recruitment sector, COVID-19 barometer forum, Strategy Group survey” from August 2020, claims that permanent roles in the IT industry are no longer available.
+That the future of the software industry is primarily contract focused and unless people changeover they will no longer have work.

 I, however, have found the opposite.
 Whilst contract roles seem sparse, the permanent industry seems to have taken a substantial rise over the last three months.
-Showing rapid re growth after the dip in the market during the initial lockdown period.
+Showing rapid re-growth after the dip in the market during the initial lockdown period.

 But no matter what the reason they have connected one thing stands out above all else; security.